Birkhoff's theorem (relativity)

-In general relativity, Birkhoff-Jebsen's theorem states that any spherically symmetric solution of the vacuum field equations must be static and asymptotically flat.
+In general relativity, Birkhoff–Jebsen's theorem states that any spherically symmetric solution of the vacuum field equations must be static and asymptotically flat.
 This means that the exterior solution (i.e. the spacetime outside of a spherical, nonrotating, gravitating body) must be given by the Schwarzschild metric.
 The converse of the theorem is true and is called Israel's theorem.
 The converse is not true in Newtonian gravity.

-The theorem was proven first proven by Jørg Tofte Jebsen in 1921 and rediscovered in 1923 by George David Birkhoff (author of another famous Birkhoff theorem, the pointwise ergodic theorem which lies at the foundation of ergodic theory).
+The theorem was first proven by Jørg Tofte Jebsen in 1921 and rediscovered in 1923 by George David Birkhoff (author of another famous Birkhoff theorem, the pointwise ergodic theorem which lies at the foundation of ergodic theory).
 Israel's theorem was proved by Werner Israel.

 Intuitive rationale

 The intuitive idea of Birkhoff's theorem is that a spherically symmetric gravitational field should be produced by some massive object at the origin; if there were another concentration of mass–energy somewhere else, this would disturb the spherical symmetry, so we can expect the solution to represent an isolated object.
 That is, the field should vanish at large distances, which is (partly) what we mean by saying the solution is asymptotically flat.
 Thus, this part of the theorem is just what we would expect from the fact that general relativity reduces to Newtonian gravitation in the Newtonian limit.